 Panelist – Ginger Gosnell-Myers

 Fellow focused on Decolonization and Urban Indigenous Planning, SFU Morris J Wosk Centre for Dialogue

-Ginger Gosnell-Myers, member of the Nisga’a and Kwakwak'awakw Nations, served as the City of Vancouver’s first Indigenous Relations Manager.
+Ginger is member of the Nisga’a and Kwakwak'awakw Nations and served as the City of Vancouver’s first Indigenous Relations Manager.
 She was central to advancing Vancouver as the world’s first official City of Reconciliation, and created the City’s reconciliation framework to ensure Indigenous identities and worldviews were included in City plans.
 Ginger was key to the Vancouver City Council’s official recognition that it is on unceded Musqueam, Squamish, and Tsleil-Waututh homelands – the only government in Canada to do so.

 Ginger has also served as the Project Manager and Public Engagement Director for the Environics Institute’s Urban Aboriginal Peoples Study, Canada’s largest research study on Aboriginal people living in cities, focusing on their values, aspirations, experiences and identity.

 Political Strategist and Founder of Beyond a Ballot